pwilmart/ABRF_2020/README.md

 ![slide 6](images/Slide6.png)

-The Atlantic article was about Mathematica notebooks and open source Jupyter notebooks.
+The Atlantic article talked about Mathematica notebooks and open source Jupyter notebooks.
 These notebooks are web server applications with some connection to a local programming environment.
 You create and interact with notebooks through web browsers.
 You can think of notebooks as data analysis stories told through a linear series of cells.
 These cells can be rich text formatting (like a web page), executable code cells (typically Python or R), and the output (graphics and text) from the code cells.
 I mostly use Jupyter notebooks, but R Markdown is similar.
 Notebooks are perfect for data analysis stories.

 [Jupyter notebooks](https://jupyter.org/) <br />
 [R Markdown](https://rmarkdown.rstudio.com/) <br />